marconeffelli/Quantitative-Finance/README.md

 # Quantitative-Finance
-Place in which all my material on Quantitative Finance sleeps.
+Here you can find the codes (written in R) for my lecture seminars held at University of Pavia, Quantitative Finance with R (April-May 2018).
+Enjoy!